Ryan White and Transgender People

 - One-fourth (24.9%) of transgender female clients have temporary/unstable housing; 17.6% of transgender male clients have temporary/unstable housing

 RWHAP transgender clients have lower rates of viral suppression compared with the overall RWHAP client population.
 80.9% of RWHAP transgender clients are virally suppressed while the national RWHAP average is 85.9%.
 However, clinical outcomes among RWHAP clients are improving, including transgender clients.
 (From 2010 to 2017, overall RWHAP client viral suppression rates increased from 69.5% to 85.9%.).
 This information is from the RWHAP Annual Client-Level Data Report, 2017

 However, viral suppression is lagging for specific RWHAP transgender populations.
 Viral suppression was lowest among transgender clients aged 20–24 years (70.9%), those 25–29 years (74.0%), and those with temporary housing (73.3%) and unstable housing (65.0%)

 SPNS Innovations in Care for Transgender Women of Color

-The SPNS initiative Enhancing Engagement and Retention in Quality HIV Care for Transgender Women of Color Initiative (2012-2017) produced a series of Intervention Manuals outlining innovative interventions to improve timely entry, engagement and retention in quality HIV care for transgender women of color living with HIV.
+The SPNS initiative, Enhancing Engagement and Retention in Quality HIV Care for Transgender Women of Color Initiative (2012-2017), produced a series of Intervention Manuals.
+They outlined innovative interventions to improve timely entry, engagement and retention in quality HIV care for transgender women of color living with HIV.

 Clinical Quality Management

-His Health is a HRSA-funded project that brings together health care providers and advocates to improve the standard of care for Black gay men.
+His Health is a HRSA-funded project.
+It brings together health care providers and advocates to improve the standard of care for Black gay men.
 One of the project's online continuing education programs is focused on transgender health.

 Building Care/Prevention Capacity: HIV Care Continuum in Southern Metro Areas